.png)

 At Woodseaves CE Primary, we use a variety of teaching and learning styles in mathematics lessons.
 Children are taught in mixed age and mixed ability classes.
 The organisation of groups within a class is flexible.
 Teachers use continuous ‘Assessment for learning’ (AfL) to arrange groups within the teaching week.

-Children with additional needs are included in whole class lessons and teachers provide scaffolding and relevant support as necessary including pre-teaching and over-teaching.
-For those children who are working outside of the year group curriculum, individual learning activities are provided to ensure their progress.
+Children with additional needs are included in whole class lessons and teachers provide scaffolding and relevant support as necessary including pre-teaching and repetition.
+For those children who are working outside of the year group curriculum, a personalised curriculum is used to ensure children make progress from their starting point and gaps in knowledge and understanding are targeted and barriers to learning minimised.

 Practice and consolidation, through a concrete, pictorial and abstract (CPA) approach, play a central role to mathematics learning.
 Carefully designed variation within this builds fluency and understanding of underlying mathematical concepts.